SAL778/SIC-CoHive/docs/UserStories.md

 3. Feedback entries are organized and presented in a clear format.

 6.02 - Feedback
-As a user, I want to have access to a Feedback Form, so that I can provide feedback, report issues, or seek support related to the center or the application.
+As a user, I want to have access to a Feedback Form, so that I can provide feedback, report issues or seek support related to the center or the application.

 Acceptance Tests